See how Beltmar reads behavior as narrative

 Curiosity has moved from broad exploration into focused evaluation.

-Initial visits were exploratory—reading about what Beltmar is and how it works.
-Subsequent visits concentrated on pricing, guarantees, and implementation, suggesting a more evaluation-oriented phase rather than casual browsing.
+Initial visits were exploratory.
+Subsequent visits concentrated on pricing and implementation — suggesting evaluation rather than casual browsing.

-The short period of inactivity followed by a focused return to Audience Research content indicates that the actor is still actively considering the product and seeking a deeper understanding of its role.
+The short gap followed by a focused return to Audience Research indicates the actor is still actively considering fit.

 Beltmar describes these shifts as they appear.
-It does not assert intent or recommend actions, leaving timing and response to your judgment.
+It does not assert intent or recommend actions.

-Actor Journeys show how curiosity develops over time for an individual actor.
+Actor Journeys show how curiosity develops for an individual.
 Rather than reducing behavior to a score, Beltmar presents a timeline and a calm narrative of how exploration, research, and returns are unfolding.

-A fictional journey for a single actor, with a simple timeline on the left and a narrative interpretation on the right.
+A fictional journey for a single actor — timeline on the left, narrative interpretation on the right.
+The interpretation describes phase, not intent.

 How teams use this

-Teams use journeys when they want to understand not just “that” someone is active, but *how* their behavior is changing and what kind of phase they appear to be in.
+Teams use journeys when they want to understand not just that someone is active, but how their behavior is evolving and what kind of phase they appear to be in.

 Cohort